OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`preorder <preorder traversal>` and
       :term:`postorder <postorder traversal>` traversals for both
-      :term:`binary <binary tree>` and :term:`general <general tree>` trees, and :term`inorder traversal` that is most appropriate for a :term:`BST`.
+      :term:`binary <binary tree>` and :term:`general <general tree>` trees, and :term:`inorder traversal` that is most appropriate for a :term:`BST`.

    trie